 Grand Central Terminal often called Grand Central Station, or simply Grand Central is a terminal station at 42nd Street and Park Avenue in Midtown Manhattan in New York City.
 Grand Central was built by and named for the New York Central Railroad.

-It is the largest train station in the world by number of platforms 44, with 67 tracks along them.
+It is the largest train station in the world by number of platforms, 44, with 67 tracks in total.
 They are on two levels, both below ground, with 41 tracks on the upper level and 26 on the lower.

 The terminal serves commuters traveling on the Metro-North Railroad to Westchester, Putnam, and Dutchess counties in New York State, and Fairfield and New Haven counties in Connecticut.